MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 > [!NOTE]
 > If you're ready to purchase Fabric, visit the [Purchase Fabric page.](../enterprise/buy-subscription.md)

-With one Fabric trial capacity, you get the following features:
+With one trial of a Fabric capacity, you get the following features:

 - Full access to all of the Fabric workloads and features.
-There are a few key Fabric features that aren't available on trial capacities.
-These include [Copilot](/fabric/get-started/copilot-faq-fabric) and [Trusted workspace access](../security/security-trusted-workspace-access.md).
+There are a few key Fabric [features that aren't available on trial capacities](#about-the-trial-capacity).
 - OneLake storage up to 1 TB.
+- A license similar to Premium Per User (PPU)
 - One capacity per trial.
 Additional Fabric capacity trials can be started until a maximum, set by Microsoft, is met.
 - The ability for users to create Fabric items and collaborate with others in the Fabric trial capacity.